We always try only to collect and hold information that we need for a particular function or activity. This may include collecting information for:

 When a person with diabetes is under 18 years old or lacks the mental capacity and legal competence to make decisions, the person’s primary carer or guardian must consent to the collection of the person’s information.

 To administer our services, we may also collect or hold sensitive information – including health information, racial or ethnic origin, and preferred language.
-For example, we might ask for your weight, diabetes type, medication type, cholesterol level and HbA1c upon your initial consult or at events so that we can develop the right health care plan for you.

 It is your choice to provide personal information to us.
 Wherever it is lawful and practicable, you have the option not to identify yourself or to use a fictional name when interacting with us.